Using the len() Function in Python

 2

-The list numbers consists of two lists, each containing five integers.
-When you use this list of lists to create a NumPy array, the result is an array with two rows and five columns.
+The list numbers consists of three lists, each containing five integers.
+When you use this list of lists to create a NumPy array, the result is an array with three rows and five columns.
 The function returns the number of rows in the array when you pass this two-dimensional array as an argument in len().

 To get the size of both dimensions, you use the property .shape, which is a tuple showing the number of rows and columns.
 You obtain the number of dimensions of a NumPy array either by using .shape and len() or by using the property .ndim.